A1dos-Creations/STL/SECURITY.md

 ## Commitment to Transparency

 A1dos Creations is dedicated to maintaining STL as a secure, private, and user-focused tool.
 Security policies will be reviewed and updated as needed to ensure ongoing compliance and user trust.

-## Upcoming features may impact this security policy, be sure to frequently check this file for any new updates as new versions of STL release.

 **Last Updated:** January 2025